How to Protect My Computer While Streaming Videos 2024

 Firefox or Chrome?

 Google Chrome and Mozilla’s Firefox are two of the most popular browsers and offer the most protection for users.
 Add-ons and extensions provide another layer of security when browsing on either Chrome or Firefox, making them both suitable options when selecting a (safe) browser to stream videos with.
-The decision between these two impressive browsers ultimately comes down to the power and speed of the device you are browsing on.
-While Chrome is the superior software, its appetite for RAM and processing power makes it a luxurious choice for users browsing on a more humble setup.

-Increasing Security with Chrome Extensions
+Increasing Security With Chrome Extensions

-The Chrome web store offers thousands of add-ons and extensions to provide users with even more functionality.
+Today, there are thousands of add-ons and extensions to provide users with even more functionality.
 For streaming video, here are some of the most effective security extensions:

 NoScript